LucaCanali/sparkMeasure/docs/Reference_SparkMeasure_API_and_Configs.md

 // Runs report and prints it
 def printReport(): Unit

+// Custom aggregations and post-processing of executor metrics data with memory usage details
+// Note this report requires per-stage memory (executor metrics) data which is sent by the executors
+// at each heartbeat to the driver, there could be a small delay or the order of a few seconds
+// between the end of the job and the time the last metrics value is received
+// if you receive the error message java.util.NoSuchElementException: key not found,
+// retry running the report after waiting for a few seconds. def reportMemory(): String

+// Runs the memory report and prints it def printMemoryReport(): Unit

 // Legacy transformation of data recorded from the custom Stage listener
 // into a DataFrame and register it as a view for querying with SQL